DanieleGuicciardi/week-1-responsive-design/README.md

 - **Media Queries** - Applying CSS rules at different breakpoints for optimal viewing experiences.
 - **Mobile-First Design** - Prioritizing mobile layout and progressively enhancing for larger screens.
 - **Cross-Browser Compatibility** - Ensuring the website performs consistently across different browsers.

+**IMPORTANT**: MEDIA QUERY cannot be used so there are 2 version, one for desktop and one for mobile.

 **Note**: In this project, I will not be using **Flexbox**.
 Instead, I will focus on traditional CSS techniques and layouts.